 LinkedIn is great for networking and prospecting.
 You can locate your target audience quickly and easily, connect with anyone in the world, and it’s the largest professional networking site out there.

-But, a lot of people miss out on amazing opportunities because they get their LinkedIn message wrong, or they’re not quite sure what approach to take.
+However, many people miss out on amazing opportunities because they get their LinkedIn message wrong or are not quite sure what approach to take.

 If you’re looking for best practices and advice, keep reading for our top tips for sending messages and inMails on LinkedIn: